reflex-frp/reflex-platform/README.md

 Try Reflex lets you set up an environment from which you can use [Reflex](https://github.com/ryantrinkle/reflex) with [GHCJS](https://github.com/ghcjs/ghcjs).

+To use Reflex Platform as a build/development system for your own projects, refer to `HACKING.md`.

 Important Notes
 ---------------

+### OS Compatibility

 If you're using one of these platforms, please take a look at notes before you begin:

 * [NixOS](notes/NixOS.md)
 * [Linux Mint](notes/LinuxMint.md)

 If you encounter any problems that may be specific to your platform, please submit an issue or pull request so that we can add a note for future users.

+### Memory Requirements

+GHCJS uses a lot of memory during compilation.
+16GB of memory is recommended, with 8GB being pretty close to bare minimum.

 Setup
 -----